Disney boss complains actors are threatening to join writers’ strike at ‘worst time’

 “The board will discuss the issue this morning and will make its decision.”

-Now, the national board will meet on Thursday to decide whether they will indeed strike.
-The industry hasn’t seen actors and writers simultaneously picket in 60 years.
+Now, the national board will meet on Thursday to decide whether they will indeed picket, which has the potential of bringing a simultaneous strike from actors and writers that hasn’t happened in 60 years.

 Join our commenting forum